 The PLB licences and public bus licences are issued under section 21 of the Road Traffic (Registration and Licensing of Vehicles) Regulations and should be renewed every 12 months.
-There are certain grounds on which the Commissioner of Transport may refuse to license or cancel the licence of a registered motor vehicle under section 25 of Road Traffic Ordinance, including if (i) by reason of its design or construction, or any adaptation or the condition thereof, the vehicle or any equipment thereof does not comply with the Road Traffic Ordinance or the vehicle design standards; (ii) the registered owner of the vehicle fails to have the vehicle tested at a specified vehicle emission testing centre when required; (iii) a vehicle examination order in respect of the vehicle has not been complied with; (iv) the vehicle is found to be not roadworthy; (v) no valid insurance in respect of third party risks is in force in respect of the vehicle; and (vi) no passenger service licence is in force in respect of the vehicle which is registered as a PLB or public bus.
+There are certain grounds on which the Commissioner of Transport may refuse to license or cancel the licence of a registered motor vehicle under section 25 of Road Traffic Ordinance, including if (i) by reason of its design or construction, or any adaptation or the condition thereof, the vehicle or any equipment thereof does not comply with the Road Traffic Ordinance or the vehicle design standards; (ii) the registered owner of the vehicle fails to have the vehicle tested at a specified vehicle emission testing centre when required; (iii) a vehicle examination order in respect of the vehicle has not been complied with; (iv) the vehicle; and (vi) no passenger service licence is in force in respect of the vehicle which is registered as a PLB or public bus.
 Nevertheless, based on the past experience of the Group and the usual practice of the industry, the directors consider that the Group is able to fulfill and satisfy all the conditions necessary to obtain renewal without significant cost of renewal.

 Therefore, PLB licences and public bus licences of the Group are regarded by the directors as having indefinite useful lives because there is no foreseeable limit to the period over which the PLB licences and public bus licences are expected to generate net cash inflows for the Group.
-The useful lives of PLB licence and public bus licences are reviewed, and adjusted if appropriate, at each reporting date.
+The useful lives of PLB licence and public bus licences are reviewed, and adjusted if appropriate, at the end of each reporting period.

-2.8 Goodwill
+2.7 Goodwill